davidpatrick/davidpatrick.github.io/README.md

 Thanks goes out to
 -------
-Special thanks goes out to the [@dirkfabisch](https://twitter.com/dirkfabisch) who created the theme for this Jekyll Blog.
+Special thanks goes out to the [@dirkfabisch](https://twitter.com/dirkfabisch) who created the theme for this Jekyll Blog!